oaugusto256/engcomp-ufpa/README.md

 ## What is it?

-Project to hold all the homeworks, assigments, programs or everything built in my course, Computer Engineer, at UFPa.
+Project to keep all the homeworks, assignments, programs for everything built in my course, Computer Engineer, at UFPa.

 ## Installation and using